endel/generator-modern-frontend/README.md

 * Built-in preview server with BrowserSync
 * Image optimization
 * Wire-up dependencies installed with [Bower](http://bower.io)

+Please see our [gulpfile.js](app/templates/gulpfile.js) for up to date information on what we support.

 *For more information on what this generator can do for you, take a look at the [gulp plugins](app/templates/_package.json) used in our `package.json`.*